From Beyond the Grave

 “Thank you, Alan.
 I’m satisfied all is in order.”

 Alan pulled the signed sheet around to face him, and he too signed and dated the bottom.
 “In the course of my duties I’ve held documents and small packages for many clients, but I have to say, I’m pleased to hand this one over.”

-“Thank you,” Bryce accepted the page, briefly met the solicitor’s gaze, and looked down, once again recognising his father’s handwriting:
+“Thank you,” Bryce accepted the page, briefly met the solicitor’s agitated gaze, and looked down, once again recognising his father’s handwriting:

 While I do not wish to appear to threaten, I would ask that the package addressed to my son, Bryce, is not seen or handled by anybody but you.
-If it should be tampered with in any way, the consequences would be most unfortunate for whoever deemed to do so.
+If it were tampered with in any way, the consequences would be most unfortunate for whoever deemed to do so.
 I would further ask that the package is not handed over until the details of my will have been read and accepted by Bryce.’

 Bryce paused and glanced at the nervous solicitor before reading on:

 ‘My life was directly threatened recently, which is why I have taken the step of preparing this message.
 Due to the nature of the risks, should the package be interfered with, or not passed on to Bryce, I respectfully remind you of our conversation when we last met.’

 The instruction was signed, William B. Crawford, Lieutenant Colonel (Retired).

 Bryce handed the instruction back to his solicitor.
 “Thank you.
 I can only imagine you have a good reason for wishing me to see such a message.”

 Alan inhaled and breathed out slowly.
 “Your father only spoke to me in person on a few occasions, but at our last meeting, he watched me place the package in my safe and insisted I swear secrecy.”